mymykeviv/ipsc/README.md

 A comprehensive business management system designed for Indian businesses with GST compliance, inventory management, and financial tracking capabilities.

-## 🚀 Current Version: 1.44.3
+## 🚀 Current Version: 1.48.5

 **Latest Features:**
+- ✅ Consolidated Deployment System for dev, UAT, and production
+- ✅ Invoice Template System with customization options
-- ✅ Enhanced Filter System with improved UX
+- ✅ Enhanced Parties Management with improved UX
-- ✅ Fixed Dashboard Quick Links functionality
+- ✅ Automatic Cache Cleaning in all deployments
-- ✅ Comprehensive Error Handling and Loading States
+- ✅ Kubernetes Production Support
-- ✅ Organized Documentation Structure
+- ✅ Consolidated Documentation Structure (reduced from 46 to 15 files)
-- ✅ Systematic Change Management Implementation

 ## 📋 Quick Start